• Skip to primary navigation

 Instructions

-• Preheat the oven to 180°C fan (200°C/400°F/Gas 6).
-Cut off the tops and slice figs in half, place them cut-side up in a roasting tin or baking dish.
+• Preheat the oven to 200°C/400°F (180°C fan/Gas 6).
+Cut off the tops of the figs and slice in half.
+Place them cut-side up in a roasting tin or baking dish.

-• Pour over the port (or sweet sherry) and honey.
+• Pour over the port (or sweet sherry) and drizzle over the honey.
 If using, sprinkle over the equivalent of half a dried lavender flower.

 • Roast in the oven for 15-20 minutes.
 Leave to cool then chill before serving.